mfem/web/src/gpu-tips-n-tricks.md

 # MFEM device handling:
 MFEM relies mainly on two features for running algorithms on devices:

-- The memory manager, handles transparently moving data between host (CPU) and device (GPU for instance),
+- The memory manager handles transparently moving data between host (CPU) and device (GPU for instance),
 - `MFEM_FORALL` allows to abstract `for` loops to parallelize transparently on an arbitrary device.

 ## The memory manager